uncomplexlearning/a-level/markdown/cs.md

 - Vector graphics can be scaled without losing quality
 - Vector graphics use less storage space than bitmapped graphics
+- Vector graphics allow for objects to be edited independently
+- Bitmap graphics can represent images with complex textures
+- Bitmap graphics can represent images not composed of regular shape
+- Images captures from nature are bitmaps

 ### 5.6.7 Digital representation of sound